 But if, after having a titanium clip inserted into your breast, you find that months later — way past the time when you should have recovered — you’re dealing with pain or rashes or other unexplained discomfort, consider talking to your doctor about the possibility of having the clip removed.

-Because, unlikely though it is, it may just be that marker that’s causing your symptoms.
+Because, unlikely though it is, it may just be that marker that’s causing your problems.

 PJ Hamel is senior digital content editor and food writer at King Arthur Flour, and a James Beard award-winning author.
 A 16-year breast cancer survivor, her passion is helping women through this devastating disease.
 She manages a large and active online survivor support network based at her local hospital and shares her wisdom and experience with the greater community via HealthCentral.com.